yoimnik/tinder-api-wrapper/README.md

         'facebook_id': facebook_id,
     }

-You will need your `facebook_token` whenever you want to initiate an instance of `TinderClient`. **Do not publicize your `facebook_token`.** With it, anyone can act as you on Tinder.
+You will need your `facebook_token` whenever you want to initiate an instance of `TinderClient`. **Do not publicize your `facebook_token`!** With it, anyone can act as you on Tinder.
 If you ever release it and need to change it, the only alternative I know is to delete the app from your Facebook account (which will delete your Tinder bio/matches) and to sign up on Tinder with your Facebook account again.

 On a side note, if you take a look at the response body of the `POST /auth` request, you'll see a key called `X-Auth-Token`.
 The value of this is needed in all other HTTP request headers to the Tinder API.
-This token does expire after sometime, which is why the Facebook Token is needed get another authorized instance.
+This token does expire after sometime, which is why the Facebook Token is needed to get another authorized instance.

 ## TinderClient calls